Cultural Similarities Between Spain and the US

 Students with backpacks representing education in Spain and the U.S.

-While school systems may differ, both Spain and the U.S. see education as a way to grow, connect, and experience the world.
+While school systems may differ, both Spain and the US see education as a way to grow, connect, and experience the world.
 Whether it’s through college, travel, or language programs, both cultures value learning as a path to new opportunities.

 Programs like teaching English abroad are a great example — especially in Spain, where you can see what teaching in a Spanish classroom is really like.
 It’s education meets adventure, and it’s a shared value that brings both countries a little closer.